JDBrendel159/Rock-Paper-Scissors/README.md

 Type your desired amount of rounds (in digits) and press ENTER.

 Throws are performed by typing in the sign's corresponding digit and pressing ENTER.

+You can exit the game by pressing CTRL-C and then Y.